adam-lynch/random-open-api/README.md

 # random-open-api

-A Twitter bot that tweets about a random open API on a schedule
+A Twitter bot that tweets about a random open API on a schedule.
+See [twitter.com/randomOpenAPI](twitter.com/randomOpenAPI).

+Accompanying blog post coming soon.